23 French Reading Resources to Help You Practice (and Enjoy!) French

 Speaking of advertising, it doesn’t pay to sell your product using big words or long, complex sentences.

 French ads aren’t going to use tedious or confusing phrasing.
-Approaching the French language online from this perspective opens up even more options for beginners.
+Approaching the French language from this perspective opens up even more options for learners.

 It means you can read what everyone else is reading from the get-go, without having to build up a huge vocabulary first.

 The above list is by no means exhaustive, but it’s a good place to start.
-Now, let’s take a look at some real sites that offer easy reading in French!
+Now, let’s take a look at some real resources that will give you enough practice reading in French for your level.

-12 Native Sites for Your Easy French Reading Fix Online
+23 Native Resources for Your French Reading Fix

-What better way to practice your French reading than with a daily dose of world events?
-These news sites, which post updates frequently because, well…they’re news sites, will keep you supplied with a steady stream of easy-to-read French content!
+What better way to practice reading in French than a daily dose of world events?
+These news sites will keep you supplied with a steady stream of easy-to-read French content.

 A French news site for children, 1 jour 1 actu seeks to appeal to kids without being condescending or shying away from important issues. “actu” is short for “actualité” (news), and the name of the site refers to the fact that they post one new story per day.

-Browsing items for sale online is one of the best ways to apply a beginning reading level.
-You’ll be able to exercise your basic French vocabulary by recognizing names of colors and objects.
+When you’re browsing items online, you can exercise your basic French vocabulary by recognizing the names of colors and objects.
 Since online shopping almost always involves photos, you’ll also be able to make educated guesses at words you don’t know.

 Leboncoin is a resale/classifieds site that serves all of France.
-As the home page is a map with clickable regions, it’s as useful for practicing your geography as it is for your vocab!
-Just remember, even natives may be prone to misspellings and grammatical mistakes.
-The boutiques (stores) section is most likely to provide reliable and well-written information.
+As the home page is a map with clickable regions, it’s as useful for practicing your geography as it is for your vocab.

 This is a trip-planning site run by France’s government-owned railway company, the SNCF.
 That’s the Sociéte nationale des chemins de fer français.
 (See if you can work that mouthful out if you don’t already know what it means.)

-With ads for packages, and a ton of transportation and lodging options to play with, you can spend hours here, rolling up knowledge like nobody’s business.
-(That’s begging for a katamari reference.
-Sorry, Japanese blog, boules just doesn’t quite work!)
+With ads for packages, and a ton of transportation and lodging options to play with, you can spend hours here, soaking up knowledge like nobody’s business.

 Trends and Entertainment